 After spending more than 30 hours riding scooters, as well as researching review sites, retailers and more, we think the best electric scooter for most people is the Glion Dolly.
-It's one of the best overall commuter rides, and though it costs a bit more than some of the entry-level scooters out there, it's a reliable buy.
-It can also fold up, has a bright headlight and tail reflector, and you can transport it like a rolling suitcase when you're not riding it.
+It's the best scooter for commuters, because it folds up more compactly than others, and even has a handle and two small wheels that lets you tote it like a rolling suitcase when you're not riding it.
 However, the Levy Electric scooter offers an even smoother ride, and has cruise control.

 Curious to ride an electric scooter and wonder what's available?
 Here are the best electric scooters in varying price ranges.